Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \subsubsection{Anonymization Techniques}

 We now present the surveyed anoymization techniques that deal with protecting human voices.

-\paragraph{Random Perturbation} In \cite{parthasarathi_wordless_2013} Parthasarathi et al. extend their feature removal methods~\cite{parthasarathi_lp_nodate} by additionally shuffling the voice blocks.
+\paragraph{Random Perturbation} Parthasarathi et al.~\cite{parthasarathi_wordless_2013} extend their feature removal methods~\cite{parthasarathi_lp_nodate} by additionally shuffling the voice blocks adding randomness.
 Mtibaa et al.~\cite{mtibaa_cancelable_2018} propose a template protection scheme that relies on shuffling the feature vector of a GMM-UBM speaker identification system.

 \paragraph{Noise Injection} Tamesue et al.~\cite{tamesue_sound_2014} propose a very simple method to make speech unintelligible by simply playing pink noise between 180 and 5630 Hz with various dBs.

+Ma et al.~\cite{ma_you_2021} also try to make speech unintelligible but focus on smartphone recordings.
+Their device creates two ultrasound waves whose interaction creates low frequency waves that noise the microphone of a smartphone but cannot be heard by humans.
+The waves are generated in a random fashion.
+In their evaluation they found that they can block smartphone recordings up to 5 meters, depending on the type of smartphone.

-Hashimoto et al.~\cite{hashimoto_privacy-preserving_2016} proposes a system to preserve speech privacy in physical spaces.
-The core idea is to add white noise to prevent recordings of speakers to be used for identity theft.
-They found that increasing the Signal-to-noise ratio (SNR) is bad for the intelligibility of the speech and experiment with filtering the white noise in frequency ranges from 0 to 8 kHz to boost the performance of the scheme.
-They conclude that preventing speaker identity is possible while at the same time keeping the intelligibility of the speech at a high level.
-Hamm et al.~\cite{hamm_enhancing_2017} proposes a differential private min-max filter.
-The mix-max filter minimizes the privacy risk while maximizing utility risk with a given utility and private task.
-The differential privacy is achieved by adding noises either in front of the filter or after the filter.
+Hashimoto et al.~\cite{hashimoto_privacy-preserving_2016} proposes a system to preserve speaker privacy in physical spaces.
+The core idea is to add white noise to prevent recordings of speakers to be used for identity theft.\del{ They found that increasing the Signal-to-noise ratio (SNR) is bad for the intelligibility of the speech and experiment with filtering the white noise in frequency ranges from 0 to 8 kHz to boost the performance of the scheme.} They conclude that preventing speaker identification is possible (equal error rate (EER) from 2\% to 17\%) while at the same time keeping the intelligibility of the speech at a high level (short-time objective intelligibility~\cite{STOI} from 1 to 0.9).

 Ohshio et al.~\cite{ohshio_active_2018} train multiple so-called babble maskers from pre-recorded speakers by segmenting the speech and then averaging the segments.
 When a speaker should be de-identified the babble masker is selected based on the fundamental frequency and the pitch of the person.
 Vaidya et al.~\cite{vaidya_you_2019} proposes to add random noise to four features: pitch, tempo, pause, and MFCC.
+We found the descriptions of their approach to be rather short.